ultimaterpa/urpautils/README.md

 # Append to text file
 urpautils.write_txt_file("C:\\path\\to\\file.txt", "This will be appended to the file", mode="a")

 # Read text file.
-Returns FileNotFoundError if the file does not exist
+Raises FileNotFoundError if the file does not exist
 content = urpautils.read_txt_file("C:\\path\\to\\file.txt")

 # Read json file.
-Returns FileNotFoundError if the file does not exist
+Raises FileNotFoundError if the file does not exist
 content = urpautils.read_json_file("C:\\path\\to\\file.json")

 # All functions above have optional argument 'encoding' which defaults to 'utf-8-sig'